-The ISO standard for measuring resolution of “electronic still imaging”" cameras is 12233, available only from the International Standards Organization for only 116 Swiss Francs (about $US93 as of this writing) and under copyright protection.
-But the design of the test chart seems not to be protected; its description has been available on the Web in an Excel spreadsheet.
+In 2000, the International Standards Organization adopted ISO Standard 12233: Photography -- Electronic still-picture cameras -- Resolution measurements for the measurement of camera resolution.
+This standard is protected by copyright, but the design of the associated test chart seems not to be protected; its description has been available on the Web in an Excel spreadsheet.
 I have semi-manually converted this to an Adobe Illustrator file which is displayed here.

 Click here for a printable PDF version.
 The size is 15.75×8.45 inches (400×240mm); you will probably have to resize to fit your printer.